wolfvictorOSI/Edge-Data-Store-Docs/V1/Overview/SDSQuickStart.md

 # SDS quick start

-Create a custom application using Sequential Data Store (SDS) REST API to send data to EDS from sources that cannot use Modbus or OPC UA protocols.
+Create a custom application using Sequential Data Store (SDS) REST API to send data to Edge Data Store from sources that cannot use Modbus or OPC UA protocols.

 The following diagram depicts the data flow from an SDS custom application into EDS:

 ![SDS Application Example](https://osisoft.github.io/Edge-Data-Store-Docs/V1/images/SDSApplicationExample.jpg "SDS Application Example")

-The SDS application collects data from a data source and sends it to the Edge Data Store endpoint.
+The SDS application collects data from a data source and sends it to the EDS endpoint.
 The EDS endpoint sends the data to the storage component where it is held until it can be egressed to permanent storage in PI Server or OSIsoft Cloud Services.
-All data from all sources on Edge Data Store (Modbus TCP, OPC UA, OMF, SDS) can be read using the SDS REST APIs on the local device, in the default tenant and the default namespace.
+All data from all sources on EDS (Modbus TCP, OPC UA, OMF, SDS) can be read using the SDS REST APIs on the local device, in the default tenant and the default namespace.

 To get started using the SDS REST API to ingress data into EDS, create an SDS type and stream and then write data events to the SDS stream.
 Use the Sequential Data Store (SDS) REST API to read the data back from EDS.

 ## Create an SDS type

-Complete the following steps to create an SDS type that describes the format of the data to be stored in a container.
+Complete the following steps to create an SDS type that describes the format of the data to be stored in a container:

 1. Create a JSON file using the example below: